 Prior to joining Seed IP, Cong worked as an associate at a global IP firm, and served as an Intern for the Honorable William G. Young of the United States District Court for the District of Massachusetts.

-Cong is admitted to practice in the states of California, New York, and Massachusetts, and registered to practice before the U.S. Patent and Trademark Office.
+Cong is admitted to practice in the states of Washington, California, New York, and Massachusetts, and registered to practice before the U.S. Patent and Trademark Office.
 He is a member of the Patent Trial and Appeal Board Bar Association, the Washington State Patent Law Association (WSPLA), Life Science Washington, and the Chinese Antibody Society.